 More reasons to eat nut butter, hummus, and tofu?
 Sweet!
 When it comes to keeping the body healthy and the metabolism high—allowing your body to burn more calories throughout the day—protein is the number one hack to get you in tip-top shape #goals

-“Proteins are broken down into amino acids and used by the body for everything from creating enzymes, immunoprotectors, transporter molecules, and structural elements, such as skeletal muscle,” he says.
+“Proteins are broken down into amino acids and used by the body for everything from creating enzymes, immunoprotection, transporter molecules, and structural elements, such as skeletal muscle,” he says.

 So, they help in keeping your bones, nails, teeth, and skin strong, lean, and firm.
-This helps lower your risk of disease, such as heart disease or osteoporosis, he adds.
+This helps lower your risk of diseases, such as heart disease or osteoporosis, he adds.